 Small Roth IRA Changes for 2018

-Did you happen to read IRS publication Notice 2016-62?
+Did you happen to read IRS publication Notice 2017-64?
 Don’t worry, we read it for you.
 Each year, the IRS announces the contribution and income limits for the next calendar year.
-As has been the case in recent years, the changes for Roth IRAs (and Traditional IRAs) are very minor and only affect the income limits for 2017.
+As has been the case in recent years, the changes for Roth IRAs (and Traditional IRAs) are relatively minor and only affect the income limits for 2018.

 Contribution Limits Stay the Same